PeihuaChen/gate/plugins/Tagger_MetaMap/README.txt

 taggerMode: determines whether all term instances are processed by MetaMap, the first instance only, or the first instance with coreference annotations added.
 Only used if the inputASTypes parameter has been set.
 - FirstOccurrenceOnly: only process and annotate the first instance of each term in the document
-- CoReference: process and annotate the first instance and coreference following instances
+- CoReference: process and annotate the first instance and coreference following instances of the same term.
 - AllOccurrences: process and annotate all term instances independently